Ultimate Htaccess Tutorial for .htaccess files

 Htaccess Directives

-Don’t ask why, but I personally downloaded each major/beta release of the Apache HTTPD source code from version 1.3.0 to version 2.2.10 (all 63 Apache versions!), then I configured and compiled each version for a custom HTTPD installation built from source.
-This allowed me to find every directive allowed in .htaccess files for each particular version, which has never been done before, or since.
+Don't ask why, but I personally downloaded each major/beta release of the Apache HTTPD source code from version 1.3.0 to version 2.2.10 (all 63 Apache versions!), then I configured and compiled each version for a custom HTTPD installation built from source.
+This allowed me to find every directive allowed in .htaccess files and every variable in .htaccess files for each particular version, which has never been done before, or since.
 YES!
 I think that is so cool..

 An .htaccess directive is basically a command that is specific to a module or builtin to the core that performs a specific task or sets a specific setting for how Apache serves your WebSite.
 Directives placed in Htaccess files apply to the directory they are in, and all sub-directories.
 Here’s the 3 top links (official Apache Docs) you will repeatedly use, bookmark/print/save them.